aeyalcinoglu/cognitio/中国/on-china.md

 - "Diplomacy to them [the Chinese] is the elaboration of a strategic principle [weaving together political, military, and psychological elements]" and "... once negotiations begin, they [negotiations] are seen [by U.S.] as being propelled by their own internal logic."
 - Latin [sic](https://en.wikipedia.org/wiki/Sic) ("thus") signals quoted text is reproduced exactly, including errors or unusual forms.
 - [Ping-Pong Diplomacy](https://en.wikipedia.org/wiki/Ping-pong_diplomacy) (1971): U.S.–China relations eased through table tennis exchanges, paving the way for Nixon’s 1972 China visit.
 See p.
 232 on Mao's insomnia.

+## Resumption of Relations: First Encounters with Mao and Zhou
+- During Kissinger’s first visit, he feigned illness to buy time and preserve the secrecy of the meeting.
+- "The advisor of the prince occasionally faces the dilemma of balancing the benefits of the ability to alter events against the possibility of exclusion...
+How does one measure the element of nuance over time against the claims of absolutes in the immediate?"
+- "The difference is that Chinese leaders relate the friendship less to personal qualities and more to long-term cultural, national, or historic ties; Americans stress the individual qualities of their counterparts."
+- In those first exchanges in the summer of 1971, Zhou outlines a new approach to international relations: "Chairman Mao on many occasions has said that we would absolutely not become a superpower.
+What we strive for is that all countries, big or small, be equal."
+- Alexander the Great confronted the [Gordian Knot](https://en.wikipedia.org/wiki/Gordian_Knot), resolved it by cutting through it.
+It became a metaphor for bold, unconventional solutions to seemingly impossible problems.
+This was term was in the book regarding Zhou's initial handling of the Taiwan issue.
+- The communique for the Nixon's visit had a deadlock over who would be said to have invited whom.
+Mao approved a version where Nixon "expressed desire to visit" and Mao "extended [additional to Kissinger] an invitation" and Nixon had "accepted with pleasure".
+- Mao's residence: No visible guards, a small anteroom filled with a Ping-Pong table.
+Mao's study was "a room of modest size with bookshelves lining three walls... disarray.
+Books covered the tables and were piled up on the floor.
+A simple wooden bed stood in a corner."
+- Mao mockingly observes himself: "... people like me sound a lot of big cannons.
+That is, things like 'the whole world should unite and defeat imperialism, revisionism, and all reactionaries, and establish socialism'".
+See p.
+262.
+- "Usually men of strong will... may not be able to resolve deadlocks when time is short and the media insistent.
+As a result, diplomats frequently arrive at major meetings with communiques already largely drafted."